Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Experiments

+Through the comparison of Baseline, Baseline-Aug, SPT-AC-L, SPT-OC-L, and SPT-SC-L in Fig. \ref{fig:ablation_study_1}, we find that incorporating SPT generally enables the robustness of LV quantification.
+Second, the way of sharing subbands is crucial for robustness.
+The variant that allows parameter sharing across orientations performs well under input perturbations.
+Third, compared to Baseline-Aug, SPT-augmented variants also boost model robustness under spatial transformations.

-Comparison between SPT-AC, SPT-AC-H, and SPT-AC-L in Fig. \ref{fig:ablation_study_2} reveals the effect of the residual highpass and lowpass subbands in SPT.
-We find that adding the lowpass subband improves the robustness for the majority of input perturbations.
-By comparing SPT-AC-L and SPT-SC-L, we see that simply eliminating the highpass subband does not seem to work well; it is the multi-scale and multi-orientation representation that leads to robustness.
-This verifies our design choice of including lowpass subband and excluding highpass subband in SPT.
+The comparison of SPT-AC, SPT-AC-H, and SPT-AC-L in Fig. \ref{fig:ablation_study_2} highlights the impact of residual highpass and lowpass subbands on prediction robustness.
+Our findings show that adding the lowpass subband generally improves the robustness against input perturbations.
+In contrast, merely eliminating the highpass subband does not result in consistent robustness improvements.
+Compared to the complete model (\ie, ``Ours''), we conclude that it is the multi-scale and multi-orientation representations, combined with a proper choice of parameter sharing, that enable robustness.